intel/fastuidraw/README.md

 GL requirements
 =====================
   The GL backend requires GL version 3.3.
-The GL extension GL_ARB_texture_view is not required but strongly recommended; this extension is core in starting in GL version 4.3.
+The GL extension GL_ARB_texture_view is not required but strongly recommended; this extension is core starting in GL version 4.3.

-  The GLES backend requires GLES version 3.1.
-If the GLES version is 3.1, it is strongly recommended that one of the extension GL_OES_texture_buffer or GL_EXT_texture_buffer is present.
-For both GLES 3.1 and 3.2, the extensions GL_EXT_blend_func_extended, GL_APPLE_clip_distance and GL_OES_texture_view are not required but strongly recommended.
+  The GLES backend requires GLES version 3.0.
+If the GLES version is 3.0 or 3.1, it is strongly recommended that one of the extension GL_OES_texture_buffer or GL_EXT_texture_buffer is present.
+For GLES 3.0, 3.1 and 3.2, the extensions GL_EXT_blend_func_extended, GL_APPLE_clip_distance and GL_OES_texture_view are not required but strongly recommended.

 Building requirements
 =====================